freenas/freenas-docs/userguide/jails.rst

 ~~~~~~~~~~~~~~~~~~~~~~

-To open the full jail creation form, navigate
+Open the full jail creation form by navigating to
-:menuselection:`Jails --> Add Jail` and click
+:menuselection:`Jails --> Add Jail`.
+Click
 :guilabel:`Advanced Jail Creation` to access the screen shown in
 :numref:`Figure %s <creating_jail_fig>`.